Description

 Treatments

-Here are some of the strategies offered:
+Here are some suggested strategies:

-- Wearing shoes with a deep upper allowing the full range movement of the toes without limitations.
+• Wearing shoes with a deep upper allowing the full range movement of the toes without limitations.
 A rigid sole and possibly a cradle are recommended.
 Avoiding wearing high heel shoes is recommended.

-- Plantar orthotics, custom-molded for your foot, are designed to distribute body pressure more evenly across the foot and realign joints.
+• Plantar orthotics, custom-molded for your foot, are designed to distribute body pressure more evenly across the foot and realign joints.
 By controlling the movement of the big toe in this way, they prevent symptoms from worsening.

-- Certain anti-inflammatory products may be prescribed to reduce pain.
+• Certain anti-inflammatory products may be prescribed to reduce pain.
 Taking vitamin and mineral supplements can help prevent bone deterioration.

-- The podiatrist may also choose to inject corticosteroids or small amounts of a collagen derivative to temporarily relieve inflammation and delay surgery.
+• The podiatrist may also choose to inject corticosteroids or small amounts of a collagen derivative to temporarily relieve inflammation and delay surgery.

-- Finally, along with physiotherapy, precise manipulations and ultrasound therapy may be considered for temporary relief of symptoms.
+• Finally, along with physiotherapy, precise manipulations and ultrasound therapy may be considered for temporary relief of symptoms.

 Hallux rigidus or limitus surgery may also be recommended.